Varicose veins in pregnancy

 This surgery is usually carried out under general anesthetic, which means you will be asleep during the procedure and will not feel any pain.
 It is performed by tying off the vein in the affected leg and removing it. n, then the surgeon will make two small incisions.
 The first one will be near the groin at the top of the varicose vein.

 While the other one will be down the leg, around the knee, your surgeon will tie up the top of the vein and seal it.
 Then they will pass a thin, flexible wire through the bottom of the vein and pull out and remove it through the lower cut in the leg.
 This procedure may cause some complications, like any other surgery.

 Your doctor will recommend you wear compression stockings for up to a week after surgery.

 Why should you choose HayatMed?

-It is essential to select your dermatologist based on quality, skills, and experience.
+Selecting your dermatologist based on quality, skills, and experience is essential.
 At HayatMed, we have the best vascular specialists in Turkey who can diagnose your condition accurately and determine the appropriate treatment for you.